 The Centre for Evidence in Transplantation (CET) was established at the beginning of 2005 by Professor Sir Peter Morris with the aim of providing a source of high quality evidence based information on all aspects of solid organ transplantation.
-The CET has offices and staff within the Clinical Effectiveness Unit at the Royal College of Surgeons of England, and at the Oxford Transplant Centre.

 The CET has been involved in a number of projects since its establishment, one of which has been to establish a registry of all randomised controlled trials in organ transplantation and to evaluate the methodological quality of those trials since January 2004.
 This registry was published as a regular feature in the journal Transplantation, but from January 2008 this has been replaced by the Transplant Library.
 The Transplant Library is an electronic library of all RCTs in solid organ transplantation, including congress abstracts, from 1970 to the present and more recently includes systematic reviews that are regarded as of reasonable quality, and clinical practice guidelines.
 More recently, we have added invited expert commentaries to key articles and the ability for users to comment on and discuss articles on the site.
 To promote the Transplant Library CET produces the Transplant Trial Watch, a monthly overview of RCTs that were recently added to the Transplant Library.
 The Trial Watch includes a summary of the RCT, critical commentary written by CET and critical appraisal.